microsoft/ccf-app-samples/GET_STARTED.md

 To start or join new node you need some configs, The configuration for each CCF node must be contained in a single JSON configuration file like [cchost_config_enclave_js.json - cchost_config_virtual_js.json], [CCF node config file documentation](https://microsoft.github.io/CCF/main/operations/configuration.html)

-#### Testing: Using Linux Machine
+#### Testing: Using Azure Virtual Machine

-To Start a test CCF network on a VM, it requires [CCF to be intalled](https://microsoft.github.io/CCF/main/build_apps/install_bin.html)
+To Start a test CCF network on a VM, it requires [CCF to be intalled](https://microsoft.github.io/CCF/main/build_apps/install_bin.html).

+To create a ready CCF VM please check [Creating a Virtual Machine in Azure to run CCF](https://github.com/microsoft/CCF/blob/main/getting_started/azure_vm/README.md)

 Start the CCF network using the cchost in enclave mode